TG922/Contributing-to-open-source/README.md

 <br><br>
 # Task 4: Contribute

-- Make relevant changes according to the issue that you were assigned on.
-Contribute in any way you feel like :)
+- We will make our changes according to the issue that we are assigned for !!

 <br>
 # Task 5: Commit and Push

-- Once you have modified an existing file or added a new file to the project, you can add it to your local repository, which we can do with the git add command.
+- Once we have modified an existing file or added a new file to the project, you can add it to your local repository, which we can do with the git add command.

 ```bash
 git add .